critical-links/c3-apps-starter/TUTORIAL.md

 64 bytes from c3edu.online (192.168.1.120): icmp_seq=2 ttl=64 time=0.259 ms
 ```

-if domain responds successfully we can start to install and test c3app
+If domain responds successfully we can start to install and test c3app

 ### Install and Run c3App

-we will follow suggested lines from `./pushToC3.sh wordpress-tutorial 1.0.0` outcome script
+Follow the suggested instructions from `./pushToC3.sh wordpress-tutorial 1.0.0` outcome script

 ```shell
   # 1. connect to c3 via ssh